endian-dev/Shokken-Issues/README.md

 ## What is Shokken?

-Shokken is a physical pager replacement for busy boutique restaurants.
+Shokken is a buzzer/pager system replacement for busy boutique restaurants.
 It allows hosts to enter guests in virtual waitlists and notify them by Email/SMS when they are ready to be seated.

 It works on your existing phone or tablet and takes minutes to set up.